Decision No. 14,670

 Guercio & Guercio, attorneys for respondent, David M. Brodsky, Esq., of counsel

-MILLS, Commissioner.--Petitioner appeals a determination by the Board of Education of the West Hempstead Union Free School District ("respondent") that her daughter, Natalie, was ineligible for the fall 2001 soccer season due to excessive absences.
+MILLS, Commissioner.--Petitioner appeals a determination by the Board of Education of the West Hempstead Union Free School District ("respondent") that her daughter, N.B., was ineligible for the fall 2001 soccer season due to excessive absences.
 The appeal must be dismissed.

 The high school's rules regarding eligibility for extracurricular activities were set forth in the "West Hempstead High School 2000-2001 Student Rules and Regulations" handbook.
 A student handbook is distributed to all high school students each year.
 In addition, in September of each year, the principal verbally explains the rules and procedures outlined in the student handbook at an assembly.
 The principal conducted such an assembly in September 2000, at which he explained the various attendance policies outlined in the handbook.
 He specifically informed students that, if any student cut four or more classes during any quarter, then the student would be deemed ineligible for extracurricular activities during the following school quarter.